 DUAL ACTION COGNITIVE ENHANCER

 Antioxidants found in matcha include polyphenols and special flavonoids, such as epigallocatechin gallate (EGCG).
-The role of these compounds in the brain is under rigorous evaluation, where not only might they protect from inflammation leading to cognitive decline, they may also encourage production of brain boosting compounds.
+According to a recent study, the role of these compounds in the brain is under rigorous evaluation, where not only might they support the body from inflammation leading to cognitive decline, they may also encourage production of brain boosting compounds.

 The ‘how’ here is two-fold.
 First of all, Brain-derived neurotrophic factor (BDNF), reported to elevate in the presence of matcha’s antioxidants and neuroactive amino-acids (i.e. L-theanine) .

-- This brain factor is an important measure of cognitive health, associated with protective effects and neurogenesis, in which compounds in tea may positively influence.
+- This brain factor is an important measure of cognitive health, associated with supportive effects and neurogenesis, in which compounds in tea may positively influence.

 And secondly, when those adaptogenic polyphenols are consumed, they enter the gut and begin to benefit the brain via the gut-brain axis.
-Tea reportedly protects healthy gut bacteria while discouraging the less friendly strains, a critical finding because of the microbiome’s role in brain health.
+As documented in a study, tea supports healthy gut bacteria while discouraging the less friendly strains, a critical finding because of the microbiome’s role in brain health.

 - Green tea polyphenols may make for a healthier microbiome to encourage balanced levels of brain-active compounds (like lactate), in turn elevating cognitive factors like BDNF.